COVID-19 (Coronavirus) - latest advice

 If you cannot find the information you need in the following documents, please do contact us.

-News that planned inspection activity will be carried out remotely until after the February half term.
+All planned inspection activity will be carried out remotely until March 8 at the earliest

 Department for Education coronavirus helpline

 You can call the DfE if you cannot find the information you need online.
 Call the DfE coronavirus helpline if you have a query in England about: